 - (b) require that the secondary professional liability insurance program, subject to the terms and conditions of the policy, provide coverage to Registrants who would otherwise have no professional liability insurance coverage for claims against them, and - (c) establish the fees to be paid by Registrants, for the secondary professional liability insurance program.

 7.6 Continuing Education Program

 7.6.1 Commencement of the Continuing Education Program

 (1) The first Reporting Year and Three-Year Rolling Period commence on July 1, 2021.

-7.6.2 Categories of Registrants Exempt from the Continuing Education Program
+7.6.2 Continuing Education Program for Professional Registrants